 “There are three paramount essentials in a bird dog - he must have a good nose; he must have brains to direct his nose; he must have the physical ability to carry his nose and brains around...
 Suppose we had bred Doughboy to Becky Broomhill and Becky should whelp six puppies... train two of them as wild turkey dogs... train two of them as shooting dogs... train two of them for the field trials...”
 M. D. Hart, Chief of Conservation, 9/25/1927

-There's several things these dogs have in common.
+There's some things these dogs all have in common.
 Join the club and find out what they are.

 Breeds shown include: Airedale, Boykin, Brittany Spaniel, Dropper, English, Feist, Gordon & Llewellin setters, English Cocker Spaniel, English pointer, Flat-Coated Retriever, German shorthair pointer, Golden Retriever, Greyhound, Irish Terrier, Labradors - Black, Yellow, Chocolate, Mountain Cur, Plott, Treeing Walker, Tri-Color Rough Collie, Vizsla, Wachtelhund, Wire Haired Pointing Griffon, Weimaraner, Whippet.
 Subscribe to the Turkey Dog News - Issued randomly 4 or 5 times a year.